 Southern Africa has received its share from Mother Nature resulting in a wide diversity of scenery; rugged coastlines, lush and tropical vegetation, vast deserts, dramatic mountain ranges, natural oases, pristine nature and dazzling white sandy islands.

-To select some of the most beautiful wonders of nature is not easy and it is tempting to include too many natural wonders in the list.
+To select some of the most beautiful natural wonders of South Africa is not easy and it is tempting to include too many natural wonders in the list.
 I’ve been travelling in Southern Africa for the last 8 years and have been able to visit beautiful places very frequently.
 I’ve selected a list of 7 natural wonders that were always very appealing to me during my repeated visits to the various countries.

 7 Natural Wonders of Southern Africa